 Across Canada and as recently as 2018, Indigenous women report being forcibly or coercively sterilized.
 Some women were incorrectly told the procedure is reversible.
 Others were separated from their babies until they consented to a tubal ligation.

 Forced and coerced sterilizations of Indigenous women are a result of systemic bias and discrimination against Indigenous peoples in the provision of public services in Canada, a pattern well known and acknowledged by government.
 They are an assault on the cultural integrity of societies that have already endured grave human rights violations including forced assimilation.

 Sterilizing women without their free, full, and informed consent is a form of violence and torture.
 Measures to prevent births within ethnic or racial groups is explicitly prohibited by the Convention on the Prevention and Punishment of the Crime of Genocide.

-All women have the human right to make decisions around if, when, and how to create a family.
-All women have a right to live free from violence and discrimination.
-All women have a right to health.
+Everyone who can get pregnant has the human right to make decisions around if, when, and how to create a family.
+Everyone has the right to live free from violence and discrimination.
+And everyone has a right to health.